piotrsoczewka/Lotto/README.md

 <img src="images/kruskal.png" width="438" height="100">

 p-value (p-unc in this case) is very low, showing that at least one year is significantly different than the others.
-To check which, I perform Dunn's Multiple Comparison post-hoc test, suitable for not normally distributed data. p-values are presented on a heatmap like chart, showing p-values between each pair of years.
+To check which, I perform Dunn's Multiple Comparison post-hoc test, suitable for not normally distributed data. p-values are presented on a heatmap-like chart, showing p-values between each pair of years.
 The darker squares are, the lower p-value is.
 Significance level was set to 0.01.

 <img src="images/p-values_yearly.png" width="576" height="450">